 Once again, Stevenson’s genius makes this descent into the moral abyss appear natural and obvious but it is most cleverly constructed and controlled in these separate stages.

 The theory may not be explicitly stated, but may simply be revealed through the dramatic premises of the story.
-However, it is essential that the writer makes sure that the story he has written does in fact prove the point he wants to make, otherwise his writing is simply a narrative text with dramatic content, rather than a story which will satisfy the audience.
+However, it is essential that the writer makes sure that the story does in fact prove the point they want to make, otherwise their writing is simply a narrative text with dramatic content, rather than a story which will satisfy the audience.

 He proves this point in a number of ways, but most conclusively by the fact that even the intelligent, highly educated, idealistically motivated Jekyll, is unable to withstand the elemental natural force that Mr Hyde represents.
 Jekyll may know the chemical formula for a drug that separates men from the animals, but he doesn’t know how to control the chaotic results.
 Ultimately Jekyll is in the position of King Canute, trying to hold back the tide.